vic-ma/howtodismantle.github.io/_posts/2025-10-02-Peakboard-UI-Hacks-No-Match-No-Entry-Regex-Validation-Demystified.md

 ## Regex in Peakboard applications

+Now, let's look at how we can use regex in Peakboard applications to validate user input.

-The text boxes in Peakboard offer a validation attribute that can be switched on.
-It comes along with the actual Regex expression to be checked against and also a dedicated border color.
-As long as the user entry doesn't match the regex, the border is automatically set to the color.
+The [text box control](https://help.peakboard.com/controls/Input/en-textbox.html) has a data validation option.
+If you switch this on, you can enter a regex pattern.
+If the user enters some text that doesn't match the regex, then the border of the text box will change color.

 ![image](/assets/2025-10-02/010.png)